Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ---
 Title: What is the best German bank for expats?
 Short_title: How to choose a bank
-Description: This guide compares the best banks in Germany for foreigners.
+Description: This guide compares the best bank accounts for foreigners.
 It compares the required documents, the fees and the features of each bank.
 Date_created: 2017-09-01
 ---

-This guide helps you choose your first bank account in Germany.
-It lists the best German banks for foreigners.
+This guide helps you open your first bank account in Germany.
+It lists the best options for foreigners.

 Before you start, learn [how banking works in Germany](/guides/banking).
 It helps you choose better.